 20 years is a long time, and for me those years have flown by quickly.
 But the Soldiers with whom I was privileged to serve, part of the more than 22 million Veterans who have kept this country free and safe, remain foremost in my memory.
 It is an honor to serve them, and to seek better care, services, and benefits for every generation of our Nation’s Veterans.

-John R. Gingrich (pictured on the left) is the Chief of Staff for the Department of Veterans Affairs.
+John R. Gingrich is a former Chief of Staff for the Department of Veterans Affairs.
 He served in the U.S. Army for 30 years and commanded a Field Artillery battalion in the 1st Infantry Division during Operation Desert Storm.